Renowned chef brings taste of Newfoundland to Edmonton students | CBC News

 Charles said a big part of what he does is celebrate things that can be found to eat in your own backyard.

-He would like to changes so chefs in other provinces can also use wild game in their ingredients.
+He would like to see chefs in other provinces also use wild game in their ingredients.